pnp/sp-dev-fx-webparts/samples/react-spfx-webcam/README.md

 ## Summary

-This is demo of how to open webcam and take photo in SPFx webpart.
-It will open camera in mobile web browser also.
-This can be extended to capture photo and store in document library or it can be saved as user profile photo using GRAPH API.
+This is sample webpart which showcase how to open webcam and take photo in SPFx.
+This will work in desktop/laptop with webcam and in mobile device also on mobile browser.
+This can be extended to stored captured photo in document library or it can be saved as user profile photo using GRAPH API.

 * [Please refer this link on How to build this from Scratch](https://www.c-sharpcorner.com/article/how-to-open-webmobile-camera-and-take-photo-from-spfx-webpart/)